 In conveying messages to students, a teacher uses signals and combinations of signals, including words and sentences.
 Hatch mentions 5 models of verbal communication and 6 models of non-verbal communication in the context of interpersonal communication [11].
-The verbal communication channel some includes signals; open/close, backchannel, turnover, bracket, and preempt signals.
+The verbal communication includes some signals; channel open/close, backchannel, turnover, bracket, and preempt signals.
 Whereas the non-verbal communications are kinesics, proxemics, haptics (use of touch), vocalics (use of voice), chronemics (use of time), and artifacts (use of object).